 Figure B The Infrastructure of Air Condition M2M system

-A characteristic of this air condition control system is that there is no clear boundary between device management and service logic.
-For example, a message command asks the temperature sensor to report its data.
-It is hard to define this command as service logic or device management.
-Another example, a message configures the temperature threshold to turn on/off air conditioner.
-It is hard to define this command as device management or service logic.
-For simplicity, it is better to support both device management and service logic in one protocol.

 B.X.2 Market Benefits

-There already have millions of air conditioners deployed at homes / offices / depository.
+There already have millions of air conditioners deployed at offices.
 These air conditioners are now operated directly by human.
 If a low cost M2M device is embedded into the air conditioner, which can be controlled / configured remotely.
 This will absolutely help people to save energy.